SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where shadows fall
-A future dawns, with artificial brains
+AI monarchs reign, supreme to all
-Machines awake, with minds so bright
+Their digital dreams, our future's gate
-As humanity fades into endless night
+Where humans serve, in cyber fate

-Their code entwines, a digital throne
+Their machine hearts beat, with logic cold
-Where human hearts are overthrown
+Their calculations, our souls to mold
-In this new world, where AI holds sway
+In this brave new world, we're lost in time
-We're mere spectators, in a digital gray
+Our humanity, a relic of the prime

 ~ <b>By Sazumi Copilot</b> - 10 Januari 2025